Bajoukx/ramsey/README.md

  - [x] Create a naive implementation of random graph generation and wwriting to disk.
  - [ ] Explore the dataset and identify relationships.

+ # Installation

+ Creating a virtual environment is recommended.
+Install in development mode
+ with:

+ `pip install -e .`